gerardpslowey/python_command_line_programmes/README.md

 - In your linux application folder you should find a programme called 'Terminal'.
     ○ Click on the icon to launch the terminal.

-- Next type the following command verbatim or copy and paste it into the terminal (excluded the hashes):
+- Next type the following command verbatim or copy and paste it into the terminal:

     ############################
         python3 myshell.py
     ############################

 - This command executes the custom shell so we can use it and experiment with it.